 RGB 227, 37, 107

 In 1993, Crayola held a Name the New Colors contest, and five-year-old Laura Bartolomei-Hill came up with a winner in Razzmatazz.
-This color is a reddish-pink, similar to rose but with a bit more magenta.
+This color is a reddish pink, similar to the color rose.

 7. Caput Mortuum